Heart Mountain is located across the TransCanada Highway from Lac des Arcs in the Bow Valley Corridor west of Calgary, Alberta, Canada.

 On the longer but easy scramble above the Crux, about two inches of snow covers the trail over scree and patches of ice.
 The hike becomes more challenging and with evidence of trail eliminated, the expeditious route is straight up the mountain.
 Foot and hand holds are tenuous and the need for careful placement slows progress substantially.

 The support team discusses abandoning the effort but Lara Newby's unbridled enthusiasm drives the mission.
 Turns are taken to watch her back so concern for her safety will not appear obvious.

 Time is taken for a quick lunch at the first summit before proceeding across narrow ridges, with major verticals on either side, to the second and tallest summit at 7,360 feet (2,243 m).
 Arrival at the third summit begins the down climb along the east side of Heart Mountain.

 On each summit the sun shines briefly and clouds lift for spectacular and magical views of the Bow Valley Corridor below.

 From the third summit we have a clear view of the Barrier Lake Fire Lookout on the summit of adjacent McConnell Ridge above Barrier Lake.

-The Heart Mountain circuit completes the 7.0 mile (11.2 KM) loop hike/scramble, with 3,000 feet (914.4 m) of gross vertical elevation, in strange and beautiful weather conditions.
+The Heart Mountain circuit completes the 7.0 mile (11.2 KM) loop hike/scramble, with about 3,000 feet (914.4 m) of gross vertical elevation, in strange and beautiful weather conditions.
 Lara Newby, with her brand new boots, poles and gear is very tired by the time we return to the car.
-Bless her heart, she completes the hike and deserves a lot of credit for enthusiasm and perseverance.
+She completes the hike with distinction and deserves a lot of credit for enthusiasm and perseverance.

 When the experienced support team is struggling with safety concerns, it is not the time or place for the uninitiated and inexperienced.
 Later, when Lara heals up, the magnitude of her achievement will be revealed.